-3 Ways to Cool Your Home without Using Electricity or Spending Money
+3 Ways To Cool Your Home Without Using Electricity Or Spending Money

-I do not live in a centrally air conditioned place.
-I do not want to, either, unless it has separate zones with independent controls.
-However, this summer of heat wave and drought is pushing me to my limits.
-In July, my area had 20 days of 90 degrees F or higher.
-This is WAY above our normal temperature for July.
+In July 2011, my area had 20 days of 90 degrees F or higher which is far above our normal temperatures for July.
 As if that weren’t enough, we had a three day streak over 100 degrees F with an all-time record breaking 106 degrees F.

 We ingenious people are going to accomplish the same heat blocking by hanging towels over the already closed curtains.
 It is an extra layer of blockage and costs nada.
-Additionally, the placement is 100% adjustable, so if you do have a window air conditioner, it is very simple to place the towel in a way that does not impede its function.
-In contrast, another set of curtains would probably need to be rigged or pinned and take aggravating time to position, in addition to the expense.
+Additionally, the placement is 100% adjustable, so if you do have a window air conditioner, it is very simple to place the towel to hang above the unit.

 Towel Blocking Sun's Heat

-Never Open the Windows
+2. Never Open Your House Windows

 However, once a home is cooled, it is easier to maintain the coolness and lowered humidity than to regain it.
-(This parallels pain management medicine which holds it is easier to keep pain in check than to let it increase and then try to reduce it again.)
+(This parallels pain management medicine which advises that it is easier to keep pain in check than to let it increase and then try to reduce it again.)

-In the summer, we set up a dining table in the lower level, because we usually – and our guests always – cannot eat meals in the un-air-conditioned common rooms upstairs.
+In the summer, I have set up a card table for dining in the lower level, because it gets unbearable trying to eat meals in the un-air-conditioned dining room upstairs.
 It is no big deal.
-I have slept in lower level family rooms, dined in man caves, and in this year’s heat, I would be happy to live in the garage if that is the coolest place.
+I have slept in lower level family rooms, dined in man caves, and in global warming extreme heat, I would be happy to live in a garage if that is the coolest place.

 If you are one the many who are being cheated out of summer because Mother Nature is throwing us into the bake oven, get smart and get cool.

-Photo and text copyright 2011 Maren Morgan
+© 2011 Maren Elizabeth Morgan